 One simple step to improve artist research in your students sketchbooks: give them the material – text information, images and questions – they need to come up with meaningful insights and high quality responses.
 Easier said than done, possibly… I have long been perplexed at the lack of writing and publishing on the artists that are most inspirational to young people.
 There are plenty of writing frames out there, and suggested approaches to analysis, but succinct and accessible materials?
 Not so much…

 So, I have started a bank of my own.
 They are time consuming and take a fair bit of thought, particularly working out practical responses that are more than just copying or pastiche for each artist, but they have proved so useful and versatile in the classroom.
 I have posted an example below (click on the text below to download the ppt file) on the artist Angie Lewin who makes stunning prints inspired by plants and nature – she is a real favourite with students…

 Theses are some of the artists I have produced sheets on:

 - Giorgio Morandi

 - Hilma Af Klint

-I hope they are useful to you – perhaps for the odd cover lesson, extension task, or independent learning?
-Let me know what you think – I’d love suggestions for other artists… and you can find a general artist research template here.
+I hope they are useful to you – perhaps also for cover lessons, extension tasks, or independent learning?
+Let me know what you think – I’d love suggestions for other artists.
+You can also find a general artist research template here.